systemd/mkosi/mkosi/resources/man/mkosi.1.md

     `mkosi -O my-custom-output-dir --history=yes -f` followed by `mkosi qemu`, it will boot the image built in the previous step as expected.

+`BuildSources=`, `--build-sources=`
+:   Takes a comma separated list of colon separated path pairs.
+The first
+    path of each pair refers to a directory to mount from the host.
+The second path of each pair refers to the directory where the source directory should be mounted when running scripts.
+Every target path is prefixed with `/work/src` and all build sources are sorted lexicographically by their target before mounting, so that top level paths are mounted first.
+If not configured explicitly, the current working directory is mounted to `/work/src`.

+`BuildSourcesEphemeral=`, `--build-sources-ephemeral=`
+:   Takes a boolean.
+Disabled by default.
+Configures whether changes to
+    source directories (The working directory and configured using `BuildSources=`) are persisted.
+If enabled, all source directories will be reset to their original state every time after running all scripts of a specific type (except sync scripts).

+`Environment=`, `--environment=`
+:   Adds variables to the environment that package managers and the
+    prepare/build/postinstall/finalize scripts are executed with.
+Takes
+    a space-separated list of variable assignments or just variable names.
+In the latter case, the values of those variables will be passed through from the environment in which `mkosi` was invoked.
+    This option may be specified more than once, in which case all listed variables will be set.
+If the same variable is set twice, the later setting overrides the earlier one.

+`EnvironmentFiles=`, `--env-file=`
+:   Takes a comma-separated list of paths to files that contain environment
+    variable definitions to be added to the scripting environment.
+Uses `mkosi.env` if it is found in the local directory.
+The variables are first read from `mkosi.env` if it exists, then from the given list of files and then from the `Environment=` settings.

+`WithTests=`, `--without-tests`, `-T`
+:   If set to false (or when the command-line option is used), the
+    `$WITH_TESTS` environment variable is set to `0` when the `mkosi.build` scripts are invoked.
+This is supposed to be used by the build scripts to bypass any unit or integration tests that are normally run during the source build process.
+Note that this option has no effect unless the `mkosi.build` build scripts honor it.

+`WithNetwork=`, `--with-network=`
+:   When true, enables network connectivity while the build scripts
+    `mkosi.build` are invoked.
+By default, the build scripts run with networking turned off.
+The `$WITH_NETWORK` environment variable is passed to the `mkosi.build` build scripts indicating whether the build is done with or without network.

 ### [Host] Section